Muhammadkamrul/NetIntent/README.md

 with:
 from langchain_community.embeddings import OllamaEmbeddings

-Also, update the requirements.txt file and add langchain-community, i.e. install langchain-community.
+Also, install the langchain-community library using the following command:

+pip install langchain-community

 ```